Teriyaki812/teriblast-whatsapp/README.md

 **IMPORTANT: Chromium-based browsers only support images/gifs from tenor.com and giphy.com due to CORS policy.**

-- <ins>Hide contact list</ins>: Ever wanted to avoid people from snopping your contacts?
+- <ins>Hide contact list</ins>: Ever wanted to avoid people from snooping your contacts?
 Now you can do so with this fancy new button!
 <img src="https://github.com/user-attachments/assets/ab35faf1-4a46-42ac-ad53-ac16e88faa53" width = 400>

 ## Additional Notes